k7le-777/safa-hearts/README.md

-# Safa Hearts - Community Support Platform
+# Safa Hearts - Community Support Platform (Vanilla CSS Version)

 A responsive, multi-page website connecting people who need help with those who want to give it, built with semantic HTML, CSS Flexbox, and CSS variables.

 ---
+## Project Context

+This project was built as part of the Step9Up BootCamp curriculum:
+- **Week 2:** Built from scratch using semantic HTML, CSS Flexbox, and CSS variables
+- **Week 3:** Migrated to Bootstrap 4.5.2 (see separate repository safa-hearts-bootstrap)

 ## Project Overview